 See an eye specialist if self-care steps don't relieve your eyestrain.

 - Reading without pausing to rest your eyes

-- Driving long distances and doing other activities involving extended focus
+- Driving long distances and doing other activities involving focusing for a long time

 - Being exposed to bright light or glare